JimiIT92/NameTagKeeper/README.md

 # NAME TAG KEEPER
 <p align="center"><img align="center" width=40% height=40% src="logo.png"/></p>

 Have you ever been frustrated by the fact that when your beloved pet dies there's nothing to remember him?
-Or the fact that you spent 800+ hours to find a Name Tag that you now won't got back?
+Or the fact that you spent 800+ hours to find a Name Tag that you now won't get back?
 Well, my friend, I got some good news for you!

 Introducing: **NameTagKeeper**!